CocoaCaa/dreamcrafter-lottery-table/CONTRIBUTING.md

 ### Add new Items

-1. Get the texture from minecraft JAR files resources
+1. Get the texture from minecraft JAR file resources
-2. Scale up the image to 32x32
+2. Scale the image up to 32x32
-3. Put the image to `public/img/item` or `public/img/block`
+3. Put the image in `public/img/item` or `public/img/block`

-   Block - The image will show as a block
+   Block - The image will be displayed as a block
-   Item - The image will show as a flat item
+   Item - The image will be displayed as a flat item
-4. On config.json, add a new row on `items` (See below config for details)
+4. In config.json, add a new row in `items` (See config below for details)

 ### Add new lottery

-1. Create a new row on config.json `lotteries` (See below config for details)
+1. Create a new row in config.json `lotteries` (See config below for details)
 2. `lottery_id` is the unique name of the lottery
 3. `title` is the lottery title
-4. Add items into `items` (Max 9x3 items)
+4. Add items to `items` (Max 9x3 items)
-5. Add the keys for how to exchange it.
+5. Add keys on how to exchange it.

 ## Developing

-Thsi project is using [Vue.js](https://vuejs.org/) to built the codebase
+This project is built in [Vue.js](https://vuejs.org/)

 ### Pre-requirement
 - Node.js >= 10